Lisp-Stat/lisp-stat/README.md

 #### The easy way

-Quicklisp has many dependencies, and the easiest way to load it is with a package manager, such as [Quicklisp](https://www.quicklisp.org/beta/) or [CLPM](https://www.clpm.dev/).
+lisp-stat has many dependencies, and the easiest way to load it is with a package manager, such as [Quicklisp](https://www.quicklisp.org/beta/) or [CLPM](https://www.clpm.dev/).
 The install is a one-liner:

 ```lisp
 (clpm-client:sync :sources "clpi") ;sources may vary